Termination of Child Support

 Finally, in a footnote, the Court recognized that it is not clear whether Public Law 111-2012 will affect existing obligations that exist under dissolution agreements or judgments.
 The Court recognized that this question implicates Article 1 Section 24 of the Indiana Constitution, which states: “No ex post facto law, or law impairing the obligation of contracts, shall ever be passed.”
 As the Court’s footnote implies, parents who are paying support pursuant to agreements entered into or judgments entered when the presumptive age for child support to end was 21 may attempt to escape the effect of the agreements or judgments based on the new law.
 It will be interesting to see how courts deal with this issue.

 The Court also addressed the mother’s argument that her daughter was not outside the care or control of her parents and should not have been emancipated.
 The facts that supported the trial court’s decision were that K.S. had given birth to a child, continued to have a relationship with the child’s father, received some governmental assistance, and refused to have a relationship with her own father.
-The Court recognized that although giving birth to a child is not a sufficient reason to find that a child is emancipated, that circumstance may be considered with other evidence to support a finding that the child is not under the care or control of either parent and should therefore be emancipated.
-This holding is not new law, but does provide some additional clarification of facts that can support emancipation.
+The Court recognized that although giving birth to a child is not a sufficient reason to find that a child is emancipated, that circumstance may be considered with other evidence to support a finding that the child is not under the care or control of either parent and should, therefore, be emancipated.
+This holding is not a new law but does provide some additional clarification of facts that can support emancipation.